DevCycleHQ/vscode-extension/DEVELOPMENT.md

 ## Get up and running straight away

+- To get the development environment to build locally properly, you must install a problem matcher for webpack, e.g. [this one](https://marketplace.visualstudio.com/items?itemName=eamodio.tsl-problem-matcher).
 - Press `F5` to open a new window with your extension loaded.
 - Run your command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `Hello World`.
 - Set breakpoints in your code inside `src/extension.ts` to debug your extension.